sagarv42/creative_assist_slack_bot/README.md

 *   **Simple Mention:** Mention the bot without a file (e.g., `@YourBotName hello`) to see its direct response.
 *   **Standalone File Upload (If `file_shared` handler is enabled in `app.py`):** If you upload a file without mentioning the bot, and the `handle_file_shared_events` in `app.py` is active, the bot will reply in a thread prompting you to mention it for a review.
 (Currently, this handler is disabled by default in `app.py`).

+## Demo Explanation / Pitch

+Here are a few ways to quickly explain the project for a demonstration:

+**Option 1 (Concise Value & How):**
+> "This is the 'Creative Scoring Bot,' a Slack tool we've built to provide instant, AI-driven feedback on ad creatives.
+When a user @mentions the bot with an image, our Python application downloads it, combines it with a curated set of internal example images and their past performance data, and then sends it all to OpenAI's GPT-4o.
+The AI analyzes the creative within this rich context and delivers a score, strengths, weaknesses, and actionable suggestions right back into the Slack thread."

+**Option 2 (More Technical 'What it is'):**
+> "We've developed the 'Creative Scoring Bot,' a Python-based Slack application using the Bolt framework and Socket Mode.
+It listens for @mentions that include an image.
+Upon receiving one, it processes the uploaded image alongside locally stored example creatives and a corresponding CSV of their performance metrics.
+This package is then sent to the OpenAI GPT-4o API, which returns a structured analysis—including a score and improvement tips—that the bot posts as a threaded reply in Slack."

+**Option 3 (Benefit-Oriented):**
+> "To help our team get faster, data-informed feedback on visual creatives, we built the 'Creative Scoring Bot.'
+Simply @mention it in Slack with your ad image.
+The bot then intelligently uses a collection of our own successful and challenging example ads, along with their performance history, to give OpenAI's latest model the right context.
+Within moments, you get a detailed review with a score and specific suggestions, helping us iterate and improve creative effectiveness more efficiently."

+**Key talking points for a demo:**
+*   **Trigger:** `@mention` the bot with an image.
+*   **Core Action:** AI-driven analysis of the uploaded image.
+*   **Contextual Learning:** Uses *internal example images* and *their performance data* to inform the AI's review.
+*   **Technology:** Slack (Bolt, Socket Mode), Python, OpenAI (GPT-4o).
+*   **Output:** Score, strengths, weaknesses, suggestions.
+*   **Delivery:** Threaded reply in Slack.

 ## Testing OpenAI Vision Separately

 The `test_openai_vision.py` script allows you to test image sending to OpenAI directly, without the Slack bot.